fabian-blum/CSharpOpenXML/README.md

 # CSharpOpenXML
-Small Example how to read Excel Data in C Sharp via OpenXML
+example how to read Excel Data in C Sharp via OpenXML